Alabama health information and news

 information on donating blood

-Let's see how much you know about blood types and blood donation.
+How much you know about blood types and blood donation?

-If you've hesitated to give blood, these facts from the American Red Cross might motivate you to
+If you've hesitated to give blood, the following facts from the American Red Cross might motivate you to give.

 1. A transfusion of an incompatible blood type can cause death.